zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Our dialogue begins with Connie saying, “I just got  a call,” meaning I just received a telephone call, “from Ron’s agent.”
 An “ agent” (agent) is a representative, a person whose job it is to represe nt usually an athlete (that is, a sports player), a musician, a model, an actor, a wr iter.
 Many of these people have agents.
 They're sort of business people who re present them, who take care of their business negotiations and business contrac ts for them.
 Connie says, “He’s in hot water again,” meaning Ron is in hot wa ter.
 “To be in hot water” means to be in trouble, to have a lot of difficulti es, to have done something wrong and now you have problems.

 Walt says, “Not again!
 What did he get up to now?”
 The expression “to get up to something” is a phrasal verb meaning to become invo lved in something, usually something bad, something that you should not be doi ng.
 “What did he get up to now?”
 Well, Connie says that he, Ron, got into anot her fight outside of a bar.
 A “fight” is when you hit someone else.
-A bar, of cou rse, is a place where people drink alcohol, so it's not surprising that there ar e fights outside of bars and that’s what happened to Ron.
+A bar, of cou rse, is a place where people drink alcohol, so it's not surprising that there are fights outside of bars and that’s what happened to Ron.
 Now Connie says, “He’s in pol ice custody.”
 To be in “police custody” (custody) means that the police ca me and they arrested you.
 They are holding you.
 They won't let you go.
 Usuall y, they take you to a jail or to what we would call a “police station.”
 If you get i n trouble, that can happen to you.
 And that’s what happened to Ron.

 Connie says, “He’s in police custody right now cool ing his heels.”
 This expression to “cool (cool) your heels” (heels) means to spend time calming down.
 When you're very angry or very emotional, someone might say to you, “You need to cool your heels.”
 Your “heel” is the part of your f oot, the bottom, back part of your foot, but the expression “to cool your heels” perha ps means that you need to be running around less.
 In any case, it means that you  need to calm down.
 You need to be less angry, less emotional.
 Connie says,  “I don’t know what he was thinking,” meaning I'm not sure why he did this.